iburzynski/jambhala/README.md

       * Your `.cabal` and `LICENSE` files will be customized using your answers to the prompts.
       * The Jambhala `README` file will be moved to the `docs` directory, and a new `README` for your project will be created

   * The project will then be built using `cabal`.
+While seemingly redundant (since the project's dependencies have already been built using Nix), a `cabal build` is necessary for proper Haskell Language Server support in VS Code/Codium and for building/serving `plutus-apps` docs locally.
 This step will also take some time to complete:

     ```
                   _=_